Call Center Quality

 Contact Center Quality?
 Quality Problems!

 Do you want to deliver better customer experiences in your contact centers?
 Do you want customers to be wowed?
+Are you happy with your contact center quality program?
 I know, these seem like stupid questions to actually expect a response.
 Really, who in their right mind would answer “no”?
 This is exactly why I did not ask these questions while at a contact center conference a few weeks ago.
 At this event I had the opportunity to meet with over a hundred contact center practitioners, all there trying to gain more knowledge and skills.
 Just like so many of us, these people want to do a better job, and were investing time and effort to do so.
 No time for stupid questions!

 Do you want to know if internal quality monitoring (iQM) scores help you to answer, what was the customer experience?
 You are continuously asked how well the contact center is serving the customer – how well is service delivered to customers who call to resolve a problem or to ask a question?
 In many contact centers, they rely on a summary of operational metrics with the assumption that certain metric levels answers this critical question.
 You most often rely on internal quality monitoring (iQM) scores to answer the question.